Tony Hudgell: Football

 In September 2020, Hudgell became the first-team mascot of Kings Hill FC.
 A supporter of Chelsea, he was presented with Chelsea UEFA Champions League tickets on his 7th birthday on the ITV breakfast show This Morning in October 2021, and he joined the English Lionheart squad, the Football Association's group of 23 everyday heroes – "inspirational individuals who went above and beyond during the nation’s fight against the COVID-19 pandemic".

+Legal impacts

 'Tony's Law'

 In 2018, the Hudgells started a petition to campaign for tougher sentences for child cruelty and neglect, and their cause was taken up by their local MP for Tonbridge and Malling, Tom Tugendhat, who introduced a Child Cruelty (Sentences) Bill in the House of Commons in 2019.
 The Bill did not progress after the December 2019 United Kingdom general election, but in September 2020 Tugendhat urged its reintroduction and the government said it would hold further discussions.

 'Tony's Law' was eventually enacted in the Police, Crime, Sentencing and Courts Act 2022 and introduced tougher sentencing powers, including potential life sentences, for child abusers in England and Wales.
 The maximum sentence for causing or allowing a child's death was increased from 14 years to life, while the maximum penalty for causing serious harm to a child was increased from 10 to 14 years.

+Child safety register

+In February 2026, the Hudgells' campaign for a new child safety register was set to succeed.
+Parents guilty of neglect will face similar monitoring to sex offenders following an amendment to the Crime and Policing Bill.
+The register will cover child neglect, child abuse, abandonment, female genital mutilation and infanticide.
+Registrants will need to inform police if they move house, change identity, travel abroad or live with children after serving their sentence.